 Join with us as celebrate the momentous events of Jesus Christ’s crucifixion and resurrection:

-Maundy Thursday: “Maundy” comes from the Latin word mandatum, or commandment, reflecting Jesus’ words at the Last Supper, “A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.”
+Maundy Thursday: Maundy Thursday is Thursday, April 14, 2022.
+It commemorates the Last Supper, the Passover supper Jesus celebrated with the 12 disciples before his crucifixion, death and resurrection.
+The word maundy derives from the Latin word mandatum meaning “command.”
+Jesus’ command was: “A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.”
 John 13:34 (ESV).

 The Great Commission After his resurrection, Jesus was seen by many, including more than 500 people at one time.
 1 Cor.
 15:6 (ESV).
 One appearance is recounted in Matthew 28, where Jesus instructed his disciples “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”
 Matt.
 28:19-20 (ESV).